 - Know your products and service inside and out.
 This might seem obvious to you, but how many times have you walked into a store and asked an associate a question only to get a blank stare?
 When I lived in Dayton, we used to shop at a local bookstore that looked a lot like a Border’s or a Barnes and Noble, but it was run by book lovers and was called Books & Co.
 Everyone who worked there was a real book lover.
 It was not at all unusual to get into a pretty deep conversation with one of the associates while browsing the aisles.
 These people were practically like librarians.

 - Be your word.
 I already know that I need to explain this point a little deeper.
 It’s one thing to GIVE your word, to do what you said you would do.
 This is certainly a great trait.
 But BEING your word is a little different.
 BEING your word is more like living your brand.
 Each of my personal customer service examples here illustrate the idea of BEING your word.
 Here is another practical way to be your word: be transparent.
 It’s ok to make a mistake or not to know.
 Being transparent means that you will do things a certain way.

 I always like to say that marketing isn’t about what you do, it’s about who you are.
 In today’s world, likeability trumps capability.
 Given the choice, people would much rather buy from people they like.
 They are more willing to forgive small mistakes and shoot – even big ones.
 When people like you, they want to spend time with you and money with you.

-Use these nine tips to build customer loyalty and you’ll not only increase sales, you’ll have a lot more fun at work.
+Use these nine tips to build customer and brand loyalty and you’ll not only increase sales, you’ll have a lot more fun at work.